edgeworx/docs/content/en/docs/guides/deploy.md

 run your Darcy AI application on any device.
 Replace the placeholder fields with your own information and save the file with whatever file name you like, such as `my-app-deploy.yml`.

-For the agent name, which is shown above as `your-darcy-cloud-node-name` you should use the actual node name from your Darcy Cloud account.
+For the agent name, which is shown above as `your-edgeworx-cloud-node-name` you should use the actual node name from your Darcy Cloud account.
 This is the name that shows for your device which you added in the steps above.